The Bankrate promise

 VA construction loans must be used to construct a single-family home.
-These loans aren’t designed for building multi-family housing or other projects.
+These loans aren’t designed for building multifamily housing or other projects.

-Additionally, while you can make some customizations to the home, avoid adding anything too far out of the ordinary to the design.
-Overall, it’s important to make sure that what you build is similar in size and style to other homes in the area.
+While you can make some customizations to the home, avoid adding anything too far out of the ordinary to the design.
+Overall, it’s important to make sure what you build is similar in size and style to other homes in the area.
 The same is true of the lot size — when you build, try to do so on a lot that is similar in size to others in the area.

-VA construction loan vs. construction loan
+VA construction loan vs. regular construction loan

 In general, a regular construction loan has more rigorous underwriting requirements, such as stricter credit score and DTI criteria.
 Additionally, you’ll likely need to make a substantial down payment to get a regular construction loan.